- Where can I download camp information sheets?

 How much spending money should I send with my camper?

-For overnight camp, most campers bring between $25-$40.
-All meals are provided, however late night pizza may be pre-ordered online under your camp account.
-There are also vendors in Jester Dormitory (near the dining hall).
+For overnight camp, most campers bring between about $25.
+Late night pizza may be pre-ordered and pre-paid online under your camp account.
+All meals are included in the tuition.
+There are various vendors in Jester Dormitory (near the dining hall).
 For day campers, no money is necessary as lunch is provided and there is no vending/concessions available.
 Campers are responsible for securing and handling their own cash.
 The camp is not responsible for the loss or theft of money, nor do we police the spending habits of campers.

 How do I get in touch with my camper?